 Find out how you can write this part in our article: How to Write a Conclusion for an Essay.

-Note: This part, called Works Cited or References in corresponding writing styles (MLA and APA), should contain entries with information about used or cited sources (the author’s first and last name, the source title, the year of publication, etc.).
+Note: This section, called Works Cited in MLA or References in APA, contains entries with full information about every source you used or cited (author’s first and last name, source title, year of publication, publisher, and location).
+Place the source list on a new page at the end of the paper.

-As for the structure of the references and citations themselves, check our article with examples: How to Cite an Article in an Essay (MLA and APA).
+For the structure of entries and citations themselves, check our article with examples: How to Cite an Article in an Essay (MLA and APA).

-No matter whether you have to write a 1000-word essay for the American History class or a 500-word term paper, you should stick to the general structure.
-Look at the example below for a better understanding.
+Whether you write a 1000-word essay or a 500-word term piece, stick to the general structure.
+The example below is a full walkthrough.

 Essay Format Example (Outline)

-Once you are done selecting your essay topic, it is time to create a plan.
-If the prompt were about cultural identity, here’s how the outline could look:
+Once you select your essay topic, the next step is to create an outline.
+If the prompt were about cultural identity, the outline could look like this:

 I. INTRODUCTION

-- The thesis statement: “My cultural identity used to have the greatest impact in my upbringing, education, and even professional development.”
+- Thesis statement: “My cultural identity had the greatest impact on my upbringing, education, and professional development.”

 II.
 BODY

-- Comparing and contrasting my cultural identity to my parents and peers
+- Compare and contrast my cultural identity with my parents and peers

 - III.
 CONCLUSION